mafaldaramoa/mafaldaramoa.github.io/_pages/cv.md

 Education
 ======
-* Integrated MSc in Physics Engineering, University of Minho, 2021
+* Integrated MSc in Engineering Physics, University of Minho, 2021
 * PhD in Informatics, University of Minho, 2026 (expected)

 Projects